ihtnc/ava-ghcopilot-workshop-ato/instructions/configurationandshortcuts.md

 1. Open the command palette with `Ctrl+Shift+P` (Windows) or `Cmd+Shift+P` (MacOS).
 2. Type in `GitHub Copilot: Enable/Disable` and select it.
-3. This toggles Copilot's inline suggestions off and on.
+3. This toggles Copilot's Code Complete off and on.

 Documentation: [Settings in VS Code](https://docs.github.com/en/copilot/using-github-copilot/getting-started-with-github-copilot?tool=vscode)